My Policeman (film): Critical reception

 Gary Goldestein of the Los Angeles Times dubbed the film an "absorbing, resonant, deeply wistful adaptation" and opined that Styles "carries the day here" while also complimenting the musical score and the performances of Dawson, Corrin, McKee, and Everett.
 Jocelyn Noveck of Associated Press criticised Grandage's and Nyswaner's characteriziation of Tom, writing that "his character is very underdeveloped" and that it appears as if they chose to "mute the confident pop-star magnetism, in service of the story".
 Writing for Houston Chronicle, A.A.
 Dowd felt that Styles "isn’t quite up to the acting challenges" and named him the "weak link".
 He added that Grandage and Nyswaner "handle the helixed relationships of their borrowed material with sensitivity and compassion" but felt like "Grandage mutes the conflicts" while praising Dawson's performance.
 Wendy Ide of The Guardian gave the film a negative review, writing that "the best that can be said about Styles is that his is not the worst performance in Michael Grandage’s uninspired plodder, but that’s not much of an endorsement, given the half-hearted work from most of the cast".
 Richard Roeper of Chicago Sun-Times named the film "a borderline dull affair" and felt as if it "never really resonates".
-G. Allen Johnson of San Francisco Chronicle called the film "a simple, well-told story" and complimented Grandage's direction and Styles' performance, writing that "after two films as a leading man, it’s clear that Styles is more than a handsome face."
+G. Allen Johnson of San Francisco Chronicle called the film "a simple, well-told story" and complimented Grandage's direction and Styles's performance, writing that "after two films as a leading man, it’s clear that Styles is more than a handsome face."
 Writing for the BBC, Caryn James opined that Styles "is far more convincing and has a much fuller, more grounded role in My Policeman" when compared to his performance in Don't Worry Darling but criticised the screenplay, feeling that it "could have explored much more".
 Kimberly Jones of The Austin Chronicle wrote that "the plot elements are all there for something emotional wrecking, but Grandage and his cast approach it with such enormous restraint, the oxygen is cut off completely.
 This is bloodless filmmaking".
-Thomas Floyd of The Washington Post named the film an "uninspired depiction of mid-century homophobia, forbidden love and long-simmering resentment" and called Styles' performance "flat" but praised the musical score and Dawson's performance, writing he plays his character with a "blend of yearning and pain".
+Thomas Floyd of The Washington Post named the film an "uninspired depiction of mid-century homophobia, forbidden love and long-simmering resentment" and called Styles's performance "flat" but praised the musical score and Dawson's performance, writing he plays his character with a "blend of yearning and pain".

-Awards
+Accolades

 The main cast members were announced as the collective winners of an acting award at TIFF's Tribute Awards, the first time that an award in that category was ever presented to an ensemble cast rather than an individual.
+The film received a nomination in the 34th GLAAD Media Awards for Outstanding Film - Limited Release, losing to The Inspection.
+The film also received a Queerty award nomination for Studio Movie, losing to Everything Everywhere All At Once.